Alonzo J. Edgerton: Education and career

-Born June 7, 1827, in Rome, Oneida County, New York, Edgerton graduated from Wesleyan University in 1850 and read law in 1855.
+Born June 7, 1827, in Rome, New York, Edgerton graduated from Wesleyan University in 1850 and read law in 1855.
 At Wesleyan, he became a member of the Mystical Seven.
 He was admitted to the bar and entered private practice in Mantorville, Minnesota, from 1855 to 1861.
 He was prosecutor for Dodge County, Minnesota.
 He was a member of the Minnesota Senate from 1858 to 1859.
 In 1862, during the American Civil War, Edgerton organized a company of militia which later constituted Company B of the Tenth Minnesota Infantry Volunteers.
 By January 1864, he had risen to the rank of Colonel of the 67th Regiment Infantry United States Colored Troops.
 He was brevetted a brigadier general on March 13, 1865, and confirmed on April 10, 1866.
 He resumed private practice in Mantorville from 1867 to 1871.
 He was Railroad Commissioner for Minnesota from 1871 to 1874.
 Edgerton became a regent of the University of Minnesota in 1872.
 He again resumed private practice in Mantorville from 1874 to 1877.
 He served as a member of the Minnesota House of Representatives and returned to private practice in Mantorville from 1878 to 1881.